 Official Website: Emperor S4 / AEG

 Walking in Burano is one of the card game by a Taiwanese designer.
 As the name suggests, the theme comes from the city of Burano in Italy.
 Burano is mostly known for the canal tourism city.
 Another notable aspect is bright colorful landed houses with each house has its own color.

 This is essentially a set collection game where we will be drafting up to three floor cards each turn.
 Then, we will use them to create our tableau of 5 houses each with 3 floors.

-Like in the city of Burano, there is a rule where each building can only have a single color and cannot be adjacent to another house with the same color.
+Like in the city of Burano, there is a rule where each building can only have a single color.
+It cannot be adjacent to another house with the same color.
 If we ever break these rules, we have to pay a penalty by losing some regulatory tokens which can happen up to 4 times.

 These tokens are worth 3 points each at the end of the game.
 We might try not to spend them.
 However, there is a chance that we can score higher points overall even with the wrong color.

 In most set collection game, we will be trying to collect several single objects to score later.
 That is not the case here.
 Each floor cards has several different objects like a set collection within a set collection game.